joordan/file-tree-notes/README.md

    - Guides new users through the setup process

 2. **Tree View**:
-   - Access through the File Tree Notes view in the activity bar
    - Browse all notes in the current workspace
    - Open notes directly from the tree